mshahandeh/Dsec_labstrains/README.md

 FigS3.csv : Egg volume calculations using egg L and W measurements from an independent second observer

-Note: Data presented in Fig5A are contained in Fig2D.csv
-Note: Data presented in FigS2 are contained in Fig2B.csv
+Note: Data presented in Fig5A are contained in Fig2D.csv; Data presented in FigS2 are contained in Fig2B.csv

 Results from statistical analyses are organized by Figure panel in Stats_wildDsec.xlsx